benjaminhlina/ecotox/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies
-I have rran R CMD check on downstream dependencies of 'ecotox'
+I have ran R CMD check on downstream dependencies of 'ecotox'

 All packages that were installed passed.